Correspondence Clerk - Federal Salaries of 2021

-Correspondence Clerk was the 502nd most popular job in the U.S. Government in 2016, with 12 employed.
-The most common payscale was the general schedule payscale.
+Correspondence Clerk was the 556th most popular job in the U.S. Government in 2021, with 1 employed.
+The most common payscale was the administrative support payscale.

-In 2016, the Veterans Health Administration hired the most employees titled Correspondence Clerk, with an average salary of $38,556.
+In 2021, the National Oceanic and Atmospheric Administration hired the most employees titled Correspondence Clerk, with an average salary of $70,775.

 Government Correspondence Clerk jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Correspondence Clerk job is GS-1, and the highest paygrade that can be attained within this job series is GS-9.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This occupation includes all classes of positions the duties of which are to supervise or perform work involved in the composition or review of correspondence prepared for the purpose of obtaining or supplying factual information when the work primarily requires skill in the composition of letters and memoranda.

 |Agency||Employees Hired||Average Salary|